ndx-au/ndxPPP/pattern-tech-docs-rigor/README.md

 ## How to Use This Pattern in ndxGEN

+If you're using this repository as a pattern library (not the ndxGEN runtime), you can still adopt the structure by copying `pattern-tech-docs-rigor/_work/` into your project root as `_work/` and adapting any tool-specific path assumptions (e.g., `/live`, `.instructions/`) to your runner.

 ### 1. Initialization
 Mount your project root to `/live`.
 Ensure your `.instructions/` folder contains the agent definitions above.